cdn1864257-crypto/LuxioRectify/replit.md

 ### Latest Import Setup (September 30, 2025) ✅
 Fresh clone from GitHub successfully configured:
 1. ✅ Installed frontend dependencies with `cd frontend && npm install` (418 packages)
-2. ✅ Frontend workflow running successfully on port 5000 with webview output
+2. ✅ Frontend workflow configured and running on port 5000 with webview output
-3. ✅ Verified Vite configuration (host: '0.0.0.0', allowedHosts: true) ✓
+3. ✅ Verified Vite configuration already has correct settings (host: '0.0.0.0', allowedHosts: true) ✓
-4. ✅ Production build tested successfully - builds to `/dist` folder ✓
+4. ✅ Tested application - homepage renders correctly with all UI components ✓
-5. ✅ Deployment configuration verified (autoscale deployment) ✓
+5. ✅ Deployment configured for autoscale (static site) with build and start commands ✓
-6. ✅ Application tested and confirmed working - all components rendering correctly ✓
+6. ✅ Backend API handlers available (optional, designed for Vercel but work in Express wrapper)
-7. ✅ Backend API handlers available (optional, designed for Vercel but work in Express wrapper)
+7. ✅ Import completed successfully - application ready to use ✓

 ### Project Structure
 - `/frontend/` - React + Vite application with all source code